 Related Article: How to compost weeds the right way.

 2. Cut Their Tops Off

-If you really cant get the whole root, then cut you can cut off as much of the accessible plant as possible.
+If you really can’t get the whole root, then cut off as much of the accessible plant as possible.

 You mainly want to remove the head so that any seeds are removed and cannot be replanted.
 Do this with any tool that allows you to get as much of the weed as possible, but try not to spread any seeds.